microsoftgraph/microsoft-graph-docs/api-reference/beta/api/dynamics_graph_reference.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 03/19/2018
+ms.date: 09/10/2018
 ms.author: solsen

 ---
-# Microsoft graph reference
+# Working with Dynamics 365 Business Central resources in Microsoft Graph
-In this section, you can find API documentation for Microsoft Graph.
+In this section, you can find API documentation for the resources that are available for integration with Dynamics 365 Business Central.

 |For Resource Type|See|
 |-----------------|---|